Environment Manager

 </div>

-When you share an environment on qBraid, either directly or via access code, you're creating a snapshot of your Python virtual environment
+When you share an environment via access code, you're creating a snapshot of your Python virtual environment

 with its specific configurations and installed packages.
 This snapshot is uploaded to the qBraid cloud, creating a static version accessible